FlowFuse/website/src/blog/2023/04/chatgpt-nodered-fcn-node.md

 - ***"Always respond with content for a Node-RED function node"***: Ensured no surrounding `function () {}` definition and set expectations that the function would deal with a `msg` and likely `msg.payload` object.
 - ***"Don't add any commentary"***: ChatGPT likes to, well, chat.
 It would always return raw text justifying decisions, etc. Here, we just wanted the code.
 - ***"Always use const or let instead of var"***: This was Steve being picky.
-- ***"Always return msg, unless told otherwise"***: We found this wasn't mostly required, but occassitional it would try to return a different variable, and we'd lose context of `msg.payload`, or other data stored in `msg`.
+- ***"Always return msg, unless told otherwise"***: We found this wasn't mostly required, but occasionally it would try to return a different variable, and we'd lose context of `msg.payload`, or other data stored in `msg`.
 So this just made sure we had the consistency.

 The response form this API call is then populated into the contents of the active tab in the function node: